Of Cash and Hash: Production notes

 Of Cash and Hash is a remake of 1948's Shivering Sherlocks, using ample recycled footage from the original.
 New footage was filmed on April 26, 1954.

-This was the final film featuring new footage of long-time Stooge character actress Christine McIntyre.
-She would appear in six additional Stooge films via stock footage.
-It also was the final Three Stooges film featuring long-time Columbia supporting actor Stanley Blystone and long-time villainous actor Frank Lackteen.
+This was the last film with new footage of long-time Stooge actress Christine McIntyre, who later appeared in six more Stooge films using stock footage.
+It also marked the final appearance of Columbia supporting actor Stanley Blystone and villainous actor Frank Lackteen in a Three Stooges film.